KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ## [MMM-ISS by mykle1](https://github.com/mykle1/MMM-ISS)

-1. - W - There is no 'package.json'.
+1. Issue: There is no `package.json`.
 We need this file to gather information about the module.
 2. Typo: Found 'Magic Mirror' in file `MMM-ISS.js`: Replace it with `MagicMirror²`.
 3. Typo: Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.
 4. Deprecated: Found 'require('request')' in file `node_helper.js`: Replace it with built-in fetch.

 ## [MMM-ISS by daterrell](https://github.com/daterrell/MMM-ISS)

-1. - W - An error occurred while getting information from 'package.json': Error: Invalid version: "1.0"
+1. Issue: An error occurred while getting information from 'package.json': Error: Invalid version: "1.0"
 2. Typo: Found 'Magic Mirror' in file `MMM-ISS.js`: Replace it with `MagicMirror²`.
 3. Typo: Found 'Magic Mirror' in file `README.md`: Replace it with `MagicMirror²`.
 4. Typo: Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.